 Your hair is always a worthwhile investment but building a good hair care routine will require a bit more trial and error.
 Have you ever wondered why you put so much effort into caring for your hair, but the results are not what you expect?

 Well, we might have an answer for you.

 In this blog, we'll discuss the three types of hair regimens and their effects on your hair.
-Find out which of these hair regimens describes your routine the best so you can make adjustments to achieve a healthier hair.
+Find out which of these hair regimens describes your routine the best so you can make adjustments to achieve the hair that you desire.

-There are three types of hair regimens: recessive-maintenance, basic-maintenance, and healthy hair regimens.
+In her book, Davis-Sivasothy categorised hair regimens into 3 types: recessive maintenance, basic maintenance, and healthy hair regimens.
 The first one only worsens hair damage and the second one only helps maintain hair just above the point of faltering.
 Meanwhile, the last one supports hair improvement and nourishment.

 To develop a healthy hair regimen, you can focus on protective styling, decide on trade-offs among the three hair care regimens, and invest adequate time.
 Protective styling is the approach in which your actions will protect and nourish your hair along with styling it.